besheraj/patient-crud/README.md

 - Build an UI to enter/delete the patient profiles

 #### When you are done, give me a shout on whatsapp and we can set up a code review/interview session.

+# Project Summary
+## User Stories
+* as a user can signup for new account using email and name.
+* as a user can login using email and password
+* as a user can logout.
+* as a user can post new patient profile.
+* as a user can delete patient profile.
+* as a user can update new patient profile all fields or any fields.
+* as a user can post view all my patients profiles or specific ones.

+## Technology Used
+* postman to test all APIs with exported collection file in docs.
+* node js and express js as framework.
+* mocha for unit testing.
+* VS code.
+* Github.

+## Testing
+* user should enter valid email.
+* user should enter at least 6 digits password.
+* user cant have two accounts with the same email.
+* user cant have two patient profiles with the same email.
+* user can update any field in the patient profile.
+* user can only view their own patient profile.
+* user need to login to modify or access their patients profiles.